 - Brief description (narrative form) of the therapy and targeted goal(s)

-- Patient’s name and diagnosis must be mentioned in the treatment narrative
+- The patient’s name and diagnosis must be mentioned in the treatment narrative

 - List of any known or unknown allergies

-- Legible full legal signature of individual rendering the service
+- Legible full legal signature of the individual rendering the service

 When does documentation need to be completed?

-For daily session notes, it is best practice to complete documentation within 24 hours of the session, and no later than 7 days from the date of service.
-For plan of care or discharge documentation, these should ideally be completed within 7 days of when the patient was last seen, but no more than 30 days beyond that appointment.
-Certain payers and/or other legal parties may require stricter time frames, so familiarization of these is extremely important for ABA benefit and authorization management.
+In both public and private ABA therapy settings, it is best practice to complete daily session notes within 24 hours of the session and no later than seven days from the date of service.
+Plan of care or discharge documentation should ideally be completed within seven days from when the patient was last seen, but no more than 30 days after that appointment.
+Certain payers and/or other legal parties may have stricter time frames, so familiarity with these is extremely important for ABA benefit and authorization management.

-The storage of records holds equal weight of importance to how they are documented.
-The Health Insurance Portability and Accountability (HIPAA) act, payer parties, and state confidentiality regulations dictate requirements for record storage.
-At a minimum, records must be contained in a physically or electronically secure environment for 7-10 years, with the potential for being audited during that time.
-Records must also be locked and hidden from anyone not involved directly in a patient’s care and should never be stored in a patient’s home.
+The storage of records is just as important as the way in which they are documented.
+The Health Insurance Portability and Accountability (HIPAA) act, payer parties and state confidentiality regulations dictate requirements for record storage.
+At a minimum, records must be contained in a physically or electronically secure environment for 7-10 years, with the possibility of being audited during that time.
+Records must also be locked and hidden from anyone not directly involved in a patient’s care and should never be stored in a patient’s home.

 What if there is an error in a record?

-It is important to keep in mind that medical records may cannot be deleted or altered.
-Records can only be corrected by the original author marking a single line through the error and then initialing and dating beside this; white out and/or black out is not acceptable.
+It is important to keep in mind that medical records cannot be deleted or altered.
+Records can only be corrected by the original author marking a single line through the error and initialing and dating the correction.
+White outs and/or black outs are not acceptable.

 - CPT Code or description of service rendered